Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: RESULTS

 Our primary analysis considered overlapping events as seen in a single detector.
 Events are rarely published if only found in a single detector, however, this can occur in the event of an interesting event.
 This is possible for an event which has been significantly biased by an overlapping signal.

-For each run; two signals were generated as described in section \ref{method}, Signal B was then injected into the same data frame as Signal A using the python package GWpy \cite{macleod2021gwpy}.
-The created data frames were then given to the parameter estimation software, \texttt{BILBY}, \cite{ashton2019bilby} using the nested sampler \texttt{Dynesty} \cite{speagle2020dynesty}.
+For each run; two signals were generated as described in Sec. \ref{method}, Signal B was then injected into the same data frame as Signal A using the python package \texttt{GWpy} \cite{macleod2021gwpy}.
+The created data frames were then given to the parameter estimation software, \texttt{BILBY}, \cite{ashton2019bilby, romero2020bayesian} using the nested sampler \texttt{Dynesty} \cite{speagle2020dynesty}.
 The data segments were treated as potential observed BBH events with no further assumptions.
-This was done in order to match the detection process as would occur in the event of such overlapping events.
-The PSD used for these runs is the aLIGO Design PSD, from the column "Design" of the Table given in \cite{aligoPSD}.
+Each data segment was 8s long, with 6s prior to the merger time of Signal A. This was done in order to best match the detection process of a true GW event.
+The PSD used for these runs is the aLIGO Design PSD, from the "Design" column of the table given in \cite{aligoPSD}.

 We find that in the case of an uneven SNR ratio, ratio of the SNRs of the two signals, the sampler will recover parameters much closer to those of the louder signal.
-The sampler can almost always correctly recover Signal A in the situation where its SNR is more than three times the SNR of Signal B. The results are more reliable when Signal A shares less of the parameter space with Signal B. If Signal B is allowed to exist at SNRs greater than that of Signal A then the posterior settles on the values of Signal B. The effect of the SNR ratio is shown in Figure \ref{fig:single_SNR}, where the SNR of Signal B is increased with other signal parameters kept constant.
+The sampler can almost always correctly recover Signal A in the situation where its SNR is more than three times the SNR of Signal B. The results are more reliable when Signal A shares less of the parameter space with Signal B. If Signal B is allowed to exist at SNRs greater than that of Signal A then the posterior settles on the values of Signal B. The effect of the SNR ratio is shown in Fig. \ref{fig:single_SNR}, where the SNR of Signal B is increased with other signal parameters kept constant.

 All plots presented here will be posterior distributions of parameters, in the form of violin plots.
-The first two posteriors will show the posterior distributions for separate, single signal, runs of Signal A and Signal B. The posteriors that follow these are for two overlapping signals of near identical parameters, but with stated differences.
+The first two posteriors will show the posterior distributions for separate, single signal runs of Signal A and Signal B. The posteriors that follow these are for two overlapping signals of near identical parameters, but with stated differences.
 Horizontal grey lines show the $90\%$ credible intervals for the posteriors.
 The two horizontal lines in blue and red show the injected values for the parameter for Signal A and Signal B respectively.
-All posterior plots were made using the parameter estimation plotting software, \texttt{PESummary} \cite{hoy2020pesummary}.
+All posterior plots were made using the parameter estimation plotting software, \texttt{PESummary} \cite{hoy2021pesummary}.